erezrokah/dashboards/README.md

 # Grafana Dashboards for CloudQuery

-[CloudQuery](https://github.com/cloudquery/cloudquery) is an open-source cloud asset management powered by SQL.
-Backed by PostgreSQL.
+[CloudQuery](https://github.com/cloudquery/cloudquery) is an open-source cloud asset inventory powered by SQL.

 You can connect your CloudQuery PostgreSQL database to Grafana to create a cloud asset inventory that you can visualization, monitoring and alert on.